SaparovPetr/mdWords/assemble - собирать.md

 Past Perfect:
 I had assembled the patio set before the party started so people would have places to sit outside.

-I tried to use simple vocabulary related to assembling furniture in these sentences.
-Please let me know if you need any clarification or would like additional example sentences using the phrase "assemble furniture" in different tenses.

-Super team assembled!